-Students will begin receiving notifications in emails and My Messages in MyUWF pertaining to registration for the upcoming semester approximately three weeks prior to registration.
+Students begin receiving notifications through emails and My Messages in MyUWF pertaining to registration for the upcoming semester approximately three weeks prior to registration.
 These notifications include information about the registration process including Time Tickets, Advising PINs, and Holds.

 Time Tickets: Students are assigned a Time Ticket indicating the starting day and time that their registration is available.
 Registration begins at 7 A.M. during the first week of registration.
 For more information go to Time Tickets.

 Advising PINs: All degree-seeking students should be assigned an advising PIN by their advisor, which students will enter when registering for classes.
 Non-degree students are not required to have a PIN.
 For more information go to Advising PINs.